-To avoid bodily injury or death from unexpected start-up or fall of raised machine, always stop engine, remove key, and engage safety props before going under machine for any reason.
+To avoid bodily injury or death from unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props or close lock-out valves before going under the machine for any reason.

-Stand to rear of knife during installation to reduce risk of injury from cutting edges.
-Wear heavy gloves when handling knife.
+Stand to the rear of the knife during removal to reduce the risk of injury from cutting edges.
+Wear heavy gloves when handling the knife.

-- 1. Stop engine, and remove the key from ignition. - 2.
-Slide the knife into place and align the knifehead with the output arm. - 3.
-For ease of removing or installing knifehead pin, remove grease fitting from pin. - 4.
+- 1. Mower conditioner pull-type: Raise the pull-type fully.
+Shut the engine off, and remove the key from the ignition.
+Close the lock-out valves. - 2.
+Auger header: Lower the header onto blocks, or raise the header fully.
+Shut the engine off, and remove the key from the ignition.
+If raising the header, engage the safety props. - 3.
+Slide the knife into place and align the knifehead with the output arm. - 4.
+For ease of removing or installing knifehead pin, remove grease fitting from pin. - 5.
 Install knifehead pin (A) through the output arm and into the knifehead.
-Tap knifehead pin (A) down, and make sure the pin is seated at the bottom of the knifehead. - 5.
-Set groove (B) in the knifehead pin 1.5 mm (1/16 in.) above output arm (C).
-Secure with 5/8 in. x 3 in. hex head bolt and nut (D), and torque to 217 Nm (160 lbf·ft). - 6.
-Using a feeler gauge, check that the gap at location (E) is 0.25 mm (0.01 in.). - 7.
-Install grease fitting (A) into the knifehead pin, and turn the grease fitting for easy access.
+Tap knifehead pin (A) down, and make sure the pin is seated at the bottom of the knifehead. - Set groove (B) in the knifehead pin 1.5 mm (1/16 in.) above output arm (C).
+Secure with 5/8 in. x 3 in. hex head bolt and nut (D), and torque to 217 Nm (160 lbf·ft). - Using a feeler gauge, check that the gap at location (E) is 0.25 mm (0.01 in.).

+8. Install grease fitting (A) into the knifehead pin, and turn the grease fitting for easy access.